-As director of a limited company you are a 50% shareholder in the business.
+As a limited company director you are also a 50% shareholder in the business.
 The company makes a profit of £200,000 but you only take a £10,000 salary plus £40,000 dividends in order to minimise your tax liability.
 A lender will usually consider your income to be your salary plus the dividends, meaning £50,000.
 A lender that will offer 5x salary will offer up to £250,000.

 However, a specialist lender that also takes the business profits into account might base its calculations on the £200,000 profit.
-As a 50% shareholder, your share of this amount is £100,000.
-Even if the mortgage lender offered a more standard 4x income model, this type of lender might offer up to £400,000 in these circumstances.
+As a 50% shareholder, your share of this amount is £100,000 + £10,000 salary.
+Even if the mortgage lender offered a more standard 4x income model, this type of lender might offer up to £440,000 in these circumstances.

 Again, there are many lenders and even more options on offer from them.
 Given the many considerations, we recommend speaking to Think Plutus for guidance and advice to make the best possible decision.